Sudarshan-Gowda/Technologys-Documentation/Java/README.md

 ## 1.4	Thread:

-•	Thread is a light weight sub-process, smallest unit of processing.
+•	Thread is a light weight sub-process, smallest unit of processing. <br>
-•	It is a separate path of execution.
+•	It is a separate path of execution. <br>
-•	Threads are independent.
+•	Threads are independent. <br>
-•	It uses a shared memory area.
+•	It uses a shared memory area.<br>
-•	If any exception occur in one thread doesn’t affect the other thread.
+•	If any exception occur in one thread doesn’t affect the other thread.<br>
-•	Context switching between the threads are easy.
+•	Context switching between the threads are easy.<br>

 <b> Thread can be created by using 2 ways, </b>
-1. By extending Thread Class.
+1. By extending Thread Class.<br>
 2. By implementing Runnable interface.

 ### 1.4.1	Thread Types:
-1.4.1.1	By extending Thread Class:
+#### 1.4.1.1	By extending Thread Class:

 Create a class which will extend Thread class and override run method & place the logic inside the run method.